Danrodsf/Marthas-Accesories-Frontend/README.md

 7. `Wishlist` - User's wishlish view with all products added by the user.
 8. `Orders` - View containing all orders made by the user.
 With detailed information for each order.
 9. `Products` - A main view of all the products in the store.
+10. `SearchProducts` - View with dynamic search results.
-10. `ProductDetail` - Individual detailed information of the product choosen by the user.
+11. `ProductDetail` - Individual detailed information of the product choosen by the user.
-11. `Cart` - Shopping cart, with all products added the cart by the user to make an order.
+12. `Cart` - Shopping cart, with all products added the cart by the user to make an order.
+13. `OrderConfirm` - Shopping cart, with all products added the cart by the user to make an order.
-12. `Contact` - User's can send a message to an admin via this view.
+14. `Contact` - User's can send a message to an admin via this view.

 ### Features.